-HELOCs that people took out when the real estate market was booming and they had lots of perceived equity built up went belly up overnight.
+Another problem with HELOC is that people took them out when the real estate market was booming and they had lots of perceived equity built up that went belly up overnight.
 Their home wasn’t worth as much as the credit they used so they couldn’t even sell to get out from under the debt.

 HELOC Debt is Growing

 As the cost of living and wages are creeping further apart, leaving many Americans struggling to make ends meet, people are using more of the credit available to them, including HELOCs.